 Recognized as one of Greater Toronto's Top Employers

-- Olympus Canada offers generous tuition subsidies for job-related courses (to $5,250 per year) as well as subsidies for professional accreditation
+- Olympus Canada encourages employees to reinvest in their skills with generous tuition subsidies for job-related courses (to $5,250 per year) as well as subsidies for professional accreditation

-- In addition to the company's regular health benefits plan, Olympus Canada offers a health spending account of $500 per year, allowing employees to top up coverage according to their personal needs
+- As part of the company's regular health benefits plan, Olympus Canada offers a health spending account of $500 per year, allowing employees to top up coverage according to their personal needs